kevinhbhimani/EH-Drift/README.md

    - Download and installation instructions are available on [NVIDIA's official site](https://developer.nvidia.com/cuda-downloads).

 ### Compile the Program
-Compiling `ehdrift` is straightforward.
+Users must first specify their GPU architecture in the Makefile.
+Then compiling `ehdrift` is straightforward.
 Open a terminal, navigate to the directory containing the program's files, and run the following command:

 ```bash
 make